What You Need To Know About Hip Injections For Arthritis?

 • Diagnostic Function

-If you inject numbing medicine into the joint, you will be able to determine whether the joint is the cause of the pain based upon the amount of immediate pain relief you experience.
+If you inject numbing medicine into the joint, you will be able to determine whether the joint is the cause of the pain based on the amount of immediate pain relief you experience.
 When complete pain relief is achieved while the hip joint is numb, this indicates that the hip joint is likely to be the source of the pain.

 • Pain Relief Function